odoo/documentation/accounting/others/taxes/tax_included.rst

 How to set tax-included prices
 ==============================

 In most countries, B2C prices are tax-included.
-To do that in Odoo, check *Included in Price* for each of your sales taxes in :menuselection:`Accounting --> Configuration --> Accounting --> Taxes`.
+To do that in Twenty20, check *Included in Price* for each of your sales taxes in :menuselection:`Accounting --> Configuration --> Accounting --> Taxes`.